-Connecticut interprets "enrolled in the Part C program" as those families who had an IFSP on 2/1/22, having been in Early Intervention for at least six months.
+Connecticut interprets "enrolled in the Part C program" as those families who had an IFSP on 2/1/23, having been with their Early Intervention Provider for at least six months.
 All of those families are sent surveys (census).
-The state analyzed the response rate by comparing how many surveys were returned versus how many were sent out, the response rate of this year's family survey was 44.12%, this survey response rate is lower than the FFY20 family survey response rate of 66.54%.
+The state analyzed the response rate by comparing how many surveys were returned versus how many were sent out, the response rate of this year's family survey was 71.33%, this survey response rate is much higher than the FFY21 family survey response rate of 44.12%.
 The Lead Agency furthered the analysis by comparing the survey respondents to the census data to identify if the rate was relevant for all in the target population.
 This was completed by comparing respondents to number of enrollment and census data in Connecticut.
-Connecticut has also reached out to Dr. Bonnie Keilty, an educational consultant, to review the family survey methodology and methods for distribution.
-Dr. Keilty and her team were able to run nonresponse bias analysis and offer recommendations on the overall structure of the family survey and the questions used to collect all necessary data.
-Moving forward Connecticut will work to incorporate her recommendations and ensure that a broad cross section of families that received services are represented.
+Last year Connecticut reached out to Dr. Bonnie Keilty, an educational consultant, to review the family survey methodology and methods for distribution.
+Dr. Keilty and her team were able to run nonresponse bias analysis and offer recommendations on the overall structure of the family survey and the language of questions used to collect all necessary data.
+Using the recommendations from Dr. Keilty we are able to ensure that a broad cross section of families that received services are represented.